Srishti-20/mobile-factory-order-api/README.md

    ```

 - importing time to get the current time of ordering, so that we can use it while generating our order ID.
-- random is used to put random 4 digit number in our order ID, for it's uniquness.
+- random is used to put a random 4-digit number in our order ID, for its uniqueness.
-- importing flask modules to run the application, make the api requests work and jsonify the output.
+- importing flask modules to run the application, make the API requests work and jsonify the output.

-2. Creating the Flask application, defining the component data and required catagories:
+2. Creating the Flask application, defining the component data and required categories:

    ```
    app = Flask(__name__)